Everything You Need to Know About Jasmine Flowers

 Jasmine Flowers in Food and Drink

-Dried jasmine flowers are added to green, black, and oolong tea leaves to make tea.
-What’s more jasmine is also used as a flavoring in beverages, candy, gelatin, pudding, and baked goods.
+Dried jasmine flowers are added to green, black, and oolong tea leaves to make jasmine tea.
+What’s more, jasmine is also used as a flavoring in beverages, candy, gelatin, pudding, and baked goods.

 Jasmine Flowers Toxicity, Bee Friendliness, and Pollination

 The jasmine flower is not reported to be toxic to humans, pets, or livestock.
-However, some plant species commonly called “jasmine” but not in the Jasminum genus — such as cape jasmine (Gardenia jasminoides) and yellow jasmine (Gelsemium sempervirens) — are toxic to humans, pets, and livestock.
+However, some plant species commonly called “jasmine” but not in the Jasminum genus — such as cape jasmine (Gardenia jasminoides), yellow jasmine (Gelsemium sempervirens) — are toxic to humans, pets, and livestock.

 Bees, butterflies, and other pollinators are drawn to jasmine’s scented, bell-shaped flowers.